 26-11 23rd Avenue between 26th and 27th Streets

-Formerly part play space, part store, this Queens spot recently reinvented itself, abandoning its retail business to open an additional party-and-play room on-site.
-Expect to find affordable classes here, but also drop-in playtime and, occasionally, an indoor bouncy house.
+Formerly part play space, part store, this Queens spot recently reinvented itself by abandoning its retail business to open an additional party-and-play room on-site.
+Expect to find affordable classes here, but also drop-in playtime in the padded activity room and, occasionally, an indoor bouncy house.
+Foam blocks, tents and other play items are also on hand, while the classroom/sensory room is filled with quieter activities like a magnetic chalkboard.
+It also hosts a specific open playtime for infants!
 Hours vary but a frequently updated Facebook page keeps families in the know.
+Open play is $10.